Knight072/ARSW-Tarea1CountLines/README.md

 ## Productivity

-    The development of this project took approximately X hours, with a total of Y LOC, resulting in a productivity of Z LOC/h.
+    The development of this project took approximately 2 hours, with a total of 246 LOC, resulting in a productivity of 123 LOC/h.

 ## Title

-Count Lines of Code Program
+LOC Counting

 ## Author